-There are two primary areas that catapult single mothers into depression.
+There are two primary areas that put single mothers in a position of greater risk for depression.
 These are:

 These findings correlate strongly with my experience in working with depressed, single mothers.
 What the research did not address was the Catch-22 that single mothers are in.